benhsz/parless/README.md

 More details and examples in the [implementation plan](steps-to-implement.md) and the above linked blog post.

+One way to think about what this is, is to think of a file explorer.
+A file explorer shows files and provides different views, such as list or thumbnail view.
+Changing the view doesn't actually change the files.
+In this case, you have an editor and code.
+This plugin is to provide the editor with a certain view of the code.
+Changing the view doesn't change the code.

 ## Work In Progress
 Work on this hasn't begun yet, although the [implementation plan](steps-to-implement.md) describes the steps necessary to implement this feature.